4pplet/AEKISO60/README.md

 ## Revisions:
 - Rev A1: Initial prototype
 - Rev A2: Improved routing, alligned PCB outline and port position with the other projects.
 Changed ESD-protection, diodes and XTAL for better compatibility with JLC SMD library.
+- Rev A3: Moved daughter board connector to allign with my other 60% projects (same position as cyber60, steezy60 and waffling60-solder)